Katharine Hepburn's Brownies: A Recipe For Home-Wrecking?

 "I was pretty shocked," Newberry says.
 "I thought, 'What?
 It was just an offhand comment I made.' "

-Newberry says she still regularly makes Katherine Hepburn's Brownies, although she has tweaked the recipe a tad since sharing it with the woman whom she said stole her ex-husband — and is still currently married to him.
+Newberry says she still regularly makes Katharine Hepburn's Brownies, although she has tweaked the recipe a tad since sharing it with the woman she said stole her ex-husband — and is still currently married to him.
 But Newberry insists that the original recipe worked, so her alterations to it don't account for why that woman never got it right.

 "I have a degree in baking," she says, adding, "I've actually thought about what could have gone wrong. ...
 Maybe it had something to do with some difference between ingredients in Germany and ingredients here.
 It could have been the size of the egg.
 It could have been something about the grain of the fineness of the sugar.
 I don't know."